BR0kEN-/cikit/docs/_documentation/project/mysql-import-strategies/README.md

 ```
 {% endraw %}

-The configuration for the `pantheon` strategy is a bit simpler.
+The configuration for `pantheon` strategy is a bit simpler.
 Just add the `strategy` property having the `pantheon` as a value and specify the `db` key under the `source` dictionary.

 Refer to the documentation of the [Pantheon](../../workflow/pantheon) workflow to read more about the `pantheon` variable.